 Where permaculture principles come into play is what happens next.
 You definitely don’t want to lose all that lovely organic matter if possible.

 Putting the fruit into a worm farm or through a hot compost system also ‘cleans’ it.
-Once it’s been processed in this way, there’s no risk of spreading brown rot through putting the end-products (worm castings or compost) back onto the soil.
+Once it’s been processed in this way, there’s no risk of spreading brown rot by putting the end products (worm castings or compost) back onto the soil.

 What else can go wrong if you don’t pick up fruit?

-Here’s some other reasons not to leave fruit under your trees.
+There are at least three other excellent reasons not to leave fruit under your trees.
 It provides the perfect breeding ground for the following pests:

 (a) Carpophilus Beetle.
 This is a very small beetle that puts tiny holes in fruit.
-It’s also a carrier of the brown rot fungal spores.
+It’s also a carrier of Brown rot fungal spores.

 (b) Earwigs.
 Fruit on the ground provides a good food source and breeding ground for earwigs.
 These annoying critters are one of the worst pests of stone fruit.

 (c) Queensland Fruit Fly.
 We don’t have these in our district (yet), but it’s a terrible problem in many fruit growing areas.
-QFF relies on fruit and vegetables for its food source.
+QFF relies on fruit and vegetables as its food source.

 Fruit fly won’t infect fallen fruit.
 However, if they’ve already laid eggs in the fruit before it falls, the fruit on the ground provides the perfect nursery habitat for the next generation.